 In Michelle’s case, I believe she’s picking up on signals from her boyfriend that show who he really is.
 I don’t think she can trust a guy who cheated on her for eight months – and her gut is telling her the same thing.
 But it’s not her insecurities that are telling her she should give up on this relationship.
 It’s him.
 Her boyfriend is telling her he’s doesn’t want to try to make it work (he’s hanging out with friends of the girl he cheated on, he isn’t showing Michelle his phone, and he’s accusing her of being paranoid and insecure).
 Sometimes you have to listen to your gut about when to give up on a relationship.

 Deciding whether you should give up or make it work can take a long time – it’s a big decision.
-In the meantime, read 10 Tips for Building a Life Outside Your Relationship.
+If you really want to save your relationship, read How to Get Help for Your Marriage.